-Ohio Veterans Outdoors, Inc. is a 501(c)(3) Nonprofit organization created by and for Combat-wounded, Ill, and Injured Veterans of the US Armed Forces.
+Ohio Veterans Outdoors, Inc. is a 501(c)(3) Nonprofit organization created by and for Veterans of the US Armed Forces.

-Mission: Promote Wounded Veteran wellness through outdoor experiences and education
+Mission: Promote Veteran wellness through outdoor experiences and education

 Purpose: Provide opportunities to these veterans that promote personal growth, healing, stress relief, character development, relationship building, and community strengthening through outdoor experiences, activities, and educational programs relating to wildlife management and conservancy efforts with the goal of raising public awareness of and enlisting public support for wounded veterans.

-My name is Brian Luce and I founded Ohio Veterans Outdoors in June 2016.
-I’m a retired US Air Force pilot, injured in a plane crash in Afghanistan in 2010.
-In addition to my physical injuries – traumatic brain injury, broken back, and broken leg (left tibia and fibula) – I was also feeling the mental and emotional effects of the traumatic event.
-We lost two squadron-mates – the pilot and flight engineer sitting right next to me, and two other patriots – a US Army Ranger (Scroll NOT tab) and our Ranger interpreter – a 26 year old contractor.
-My seat was thrown from the aircraft immediately before the aircraft cabin folded over the cockpit, causing the four fatalities and 16 severe casualties…I was fractions of a second away from leaving my three kids without a father.
-Why my seat left the aircraft and how I survived is a mystery to everyone involved.
-My wife told me it wasn’t my time and that I had some task yet to accomplish.
+Brian Luce founded Ohio Veterans Outdoors in June 2016.
+He is a retired US Air Force pilot injured in a plane crash in Afghanistan in 2010.
+In addition to physical injuries – traumatic brain injury, broken back, and broken leg (left tibia and fibula) – there were even more debilitating mental and emotional effects of the traumatic event.
+Brian lost two squadron-mates – the pilot and flight engineer sitting right next to me who were friends, husbands, fathers, and highly respected in our community.
+Two others were killed in the cabin – a young US Army Ranger and their Ranger interpreter – a 26 year old contractor.
+Brian’s seat was thrown from the aircraft just prior to the aircraft cabin folding over the cockpit, causing the four fatalities and 16 severe casualties.
+Brian was milliseconds away from leaving his then three kids without a father.
+Why his seat left the aircraft and how he survived is a mystery to everyone involved.

-In 2013, with help from the Wounded Warrior Project, I participated in my first wounded warrior event, a whitetail deer hunt in the Blackwater Forest of Northwest Florida.
-The folks from the Florida Forest Service acted as our guides and we were treated to a great hunt and some great down time around the fire pit.
-That hunt let me escape for a few days and in the process, meet an ex-Army Infantry Scout, Jeremy, who I now consider one of my few very close friends.
-He was blown up by a rocket in Iraq and participating in the hunt for the same reasons I was – support, help, camaraderie, fellowship, and some peace.(Blackwater deer hunt, me far left kneeling, Jeremy black shirt kneeling – thanks WWP and FL Forest Service)
+In 2013, with help from the Wounded Warrior Project, Brian participated in my first wounded warrior event, a whitetail deer hunt in the Blackwater Forest of Northwest Florida.
+The Florida Forest Service acted as their hosts and hunting guides.
+Brian and the other veterans were treated to a great hunt and some great down time around the fire pit.
+That hunt let him escape for a few days and in the process, meet a medically-retired Infantry Scout, Jeremy, who became one of Brian’s very close friends.
+He was blown up by a rocket in Iraq and participating in the hunt for the same reasons Brian was – support, help, camaraderie, fellowship, and some peace.(Blackwater deer hunt, Brian far left kneeling, Jeremy black shirt kneeling – thanks WWP and FL Forest Service)

-At the end of the great weekend as the two of us and the other six warrior hunters were pulling our trucks out of the parking lot – each with a cooler full of fresh venison – I was snapped back into reality and suddenly sad again…I had to go back to work, the “real world” and wrestle with all the memories and emotions of the crash and it’s aftermath.
-I think Jeremy sensed my pain and invited me on another wounded warrior hunt near Tallahassee.
-Thus the start of a lifelong friendship.
-(Jeremy’s service dog, Trooper, and my two mutts wrestling when he was up from FL to hunt in 2015)
+At the end of the great weekend as Brian, Jeremy, and the other six warrior hunters were pulling our trucks out of the parking lot – each with a cooler full of freshly butchered venison – Brian was snapped back into reality and suddenly sad again…he had to go back to work, the “real world” and wrestle with all the ‘dragons’ of the crash and it’s aftermath.
+Jeremy may have sensed his pain and invited Brian on another wounded warrior hunt near Tallahassee run by a small, grass roots organization.
+Thus the start of a lifelong friendship and the seed planted for similar organization.
+(Jeremy’s service dog, Trooper, and Brian’s two mutts wrestling when he was up from FL to hunt in 2015)

-(From R to L – Conan (USAF), me, Melvin (Army) and our guide on a Pheasant hunt in PA – thanks WWP and Rosebud Mining)
+(From R to L – Conan (USAF), Brian, Melvin (Army) and their guide on a Pheasant hunt in PA – thanks WWP and Rosebud Mining)

 Thank you so much for taking the time to read this, please consider helping us give back to the men and women who’ve given so much for this great country.